 Then international adventures and schooling happened as she moved to the USA then Australia and arriving back in the U.K. aged 8.
 She was always a 'good girl' and enjoyed school… except when new and being bullied, because she had a “weird accent” and being clever.
 She learned early on to ignore others and forge her own path, not being swayed by peers to do things that weren’t her.

 This built a resilience and determination to succeed later on, and during her final year at university she felt a tsunami of overwhelm descend again.
-So without telling a soul, she went away on holiday for a week to break from pressure of all around her.
-Time out restored some balance and she went on to achieve a 1st class degree in textile design and design management, finally closing the door on the exam anxiety that had haunted her.
+So without telling a soul, she went away on holiday for a week to break from the pressure of all around her.
+Time out restored some balance and she went on to achieve 1st class degree in Textile Design and Design Management, finally closing the door on the exam anxiety that had haunted her.

 From then on creativity, travel and business played a major role in her life.
-She got an MBA while living in France, and she founded her first business as a design and marketing consultant for small businesses.
+She got an MBA (with distinction) while living in France and Switzerland and caring for her first born.
+She founded her first business as a Design and Marketing Consultant for small female-led businesses in Basel and continued supporting start-ups when she moved to the USA.

 She worked hard to balance family, and intellectual pursuits with the need for flexibility in her life.